 Think of it this way – you may not know for sure if you want to be a consultant, mathematician, or veterinarian, but by taking those jobs, you will learn SOMETHING.
 How to be organized and manage your time, customer service, cash handling, writing business emails – whatever it may be!
 Most importantly (I think) is that you will meet people.
 You’ll interact with them.
 You’ll start building your network and making meaningful connections.
 Simon Bailey tweeted something along these lines recently: networking and connections are career currency.
 Work on building meaningful connections now because it will open more doors and opportunities for you later in life.

 This also goes for those who are changing careers, decided to take a step back from work and pursue continuing education, etc. Even if you aren’t a student – keep this in mind: everything you do and everywhere you go, gives you a chance to build a connection and learn transferable skills that will be beneficial to you down the road.
-Finding your path can take time and patience, but work hard, stay positive, and make good impressions along the way and the rest will fall into place.
+Finding your path can take time and patience, but work hard, stay positive, and help people along the way, and you’ll be setting yourself up for success.